 Is It Time For The Democrats To Accept Donald Trump Will Take Office On January 20?
+[Opinion]

 Donald Trump is going to take office.
 Right now, there is nothing we can do to stop it.
 We can say we won’t watch like many politicians, but it won’t prevent Donald from taking office.
 We will still have to accept that Barack Obama will no longer be president.

-Whether you want to accept Donald Trump as the President of the United States, it’s happening.
+Whether you want to accept Donald Trump as the president of the United States, it’s happening.
 His inauguration will happen on January 20.
 After two months to come to terms with the election results, it is time for the Democrats to accept that Trump will take office.
 They don’t have to like it, but we need the whole country to accept his election win so we can move on and begin to heal.

 Melania Trump Is Very Upset By People … – https://t.co/HFY73wdXd6 – #America #HuffingtonPost #NEWS #USA – #HuffingtonPost pic.twitter.com/rWM2a37FQf